BernanR/be-vue3-notification/README.md

 ### Positions

-The notificaions will be displayed at the bottom right by default, but you can change it manually setting the `position` option.
+The notifications will be displayed at the bottom right by default, but you can change it manually setting the `position` option.

 Folow the list of all position that you can use:
 **top-left**,